-The Spoonk acupressure is one of the most unusual ways to relax, deal with muscle tension, and even improve your sleep, that I’ve ever come across.
+The Spoonk acupressure is one of the most unusual ways to deal with muscle tension and improve your sleep that I’ve come across since starting this blog.

-But since I regularly have back problems, and am always on the lookout for interesting new ways to sleep better, I picked one up from Amazon.com to see what all the fuss was about.
+But since I often have back problems, and was keen to see exactly how it helps you sleep better, I ordered one up from amazon.com to see what all the fuss was about.

 What is an acupressure mat?

 The modern acupressure mat was invented in Sweden.
-It’s based on the healing art of acupressure, which originates in India, and later develop in Japan as Shiatsu massage.
+It’s based on the healing art of acupressure, which originates in India, and later developed in Japan as Shiatsu massage.

 The mat is made up of small plastic nodes, containing a total of 6210 stimulation points.
 That’s more than enough to distribute your weight across them safely when you lie on it.

-But I found you get used to the feeling quickly, and the warm sensation they produce soon replaces any discomfort, and is actually surprisingly enjoyable.
+But I found you get used to the feeling quickly, and the warm sensation they produce soon replaces any initial discomfort.

 My experience of the mat